-I am a Lecturer in the Charles and Louise Travers Department of Political Science, and in the International and Area Studies Program, at the University of California, Berkeley.
-My book project Rethinking Liberal Multiculturalism: Culture, Meaning and Pluralism explores the consequences of cultural diversity for liberal democracy, ultimately arguing that modern multiculturalism requires more polycentric and pluralist forms of political theory and social practice.
-My other research continues to explore the philosophical and historical relationships between culture, liberalism and cosmopolitanism, covering a variety of different issues, including Brexit, postwar multiculturalism, globalization, political economy, nationalism, and the ongoing effects of the rise of liberalism and imperialism in the early-modern period.
+I am a Lecturer in UC Berkeley’s Department of Political Science, in its Interdisciplinary Social Sciences Program, and postdoctoral coordinator for The Network for a New Political Economy.
+My research centers on the relationship between culture, liberal democracy, and the nation-state, analyzing how modern societies should evolve in the face of deepening diversity and disagreement.
+My first book project Rethinking Liberal Multiculturalism: Culture, Meaning and Pluralism explores the consequences of cultural diversity for liberal democracy, ultimately arguing that modern multiculturalism requires more polycentric and pluralist forms of social organization.
+My other research runs parallel to the book project, using historical and philosophical analysis to connect multiculturalism and political economy with contemporary debates, including those surrounding Brexit, the resurgence of populism and nationalism worldwide, and the legacies of empire.
 I have edited two books, Multiculturalism in the British Commonwealth: Comparative Perspectives on Theory and Practice (University of California Press, 2019) and Multiculturalism in Contemporary Britain: Policy, Law and Theory (Routledge, 2019).
 My article, “Pluralism, National Identity and Citizenship: Britain After Brexit,” published in The Political Quarterly was one of the top twenty most downloaded articles from that journal in 2016-17.

 I moved around within the UK a lot as a child, but call Winchester home.
 I read Theology at Oxford, before heading to London to go to law school and practice as a Solicitor.
 I spent four years working for a leading US-UK firm specializing in tax and trust law, and two years as a legal aid lawyer in South London—where I also lived—acting for the homeless and tenants of social housing.
 During this period I studied the Theory and Practice of Human Rights at the University of Essex, which is where I first began to focus on the political theory of multiculturalism, and was the Vice-Chair of Governors at a school for children with emotional and behavioral difficulties in Southwark, where I experienced first-hand the practical problems raised by the intersection of demographic diversity and social exclusion.